10 Budget Categories That Belong in Your Plan

-At its most basic, a budget is really just a spending plan for your money.
-A well-thought-out budget can help you take control of your finances and use your money with purpose rather than spending it haphazardly—a habit than can quickly lead to problems when it’s time to pay the bills each month.
+At its most basic, a budget is really just a plan for your money.
+A well-thought-out budget can help you take control of your finances and use your money with purpose, so you have enough to pay your bills, grow your savings, and still enjoy life today.

 The first step involves breaking down your regular expenses into budget categories to get a clear picture of your spending patterns (including areas where you tend to overspend).
-Then, once you’ve identified all your categories, you can start allocating your budget percentages by category based on your unique financial situation.
+Once you’ve identified your basic budget categories, you can start allocating your spending based on your unique financial situation.

 1. Housing (25-35 percent)

-Anything you pay toward keeping a roof over your head is considered a housing expense, including rent or mortgage payments, property taxes, HOA dues, and home maintenance costs.
+Anything you pay toward keeping a roof over your head is considered a housing expense.
+That includes rent or mortgage payments, property taxes, HOA dues, and home maintenance costs.
 For most budgeters, this category is by far the biggest.

 2. Transportation (10-15 percent)

-Regardless of location and lifestyle, everyone needs to get from point A to point B. This is why transportation is considered an essential cost.
-Typically, this category includes car payments, registration and DMV fees, gas, maintenance, parking, tolls, and public transit.
+Regardless of your location or lifestyle, everyone needs to get from point A to point B. Typically, this budget category includes car payments, registration and DMV fees, gas, maintenance, parking, tolls, and public transit.